-So after a surprisingly long hiking, we arrived here, our first station.
-The eatery was open here so we could drink a hot tea and we could eat our late dinner, had a short rest and gained some energy back.
-Our original and main destination were Morskie Oko what was by the other side of a high mountain ridge we had to climb over.
+So after surprisingly long hiking, we arrived here, our first station.
+The eatery was open here so we could drink hot tea and we could eat our late dinner, had a short rest, and gained some energy back.
+Our original and main destination was Morskie Oko what was by the other side of a high mountain ridge we had to climb over.
 Because of this, we didn’t have time to go around and take photos even though the place was beautiful.
 So we headed for our next stop in a hurry since the sun was going down and we wanted to get there before the night fell.

 When we got up to the ridge, the sun had already gone down and we were a bit disappointed.
-However, we just thought is had gone.
+However, we just thought it had gone.
 Looking around, we saw outstanding mountain peaks in the distance swimming in the orange colors of the rays of the hiding sun.
 Having taken some images, we realized that we couldn’t have been there at that moment if had kept our plan and got everywhere in time.
 So it all happened for reason.

 After a 3 hours trip from the last stop, we finally reached Morskie Oko in pitch-black.
 Its name literally means “Eye of the Ocean” and this is the largest and fourth deepest lake in the Tatra Mountains.
 It is one of the most popular destinations for hikers and tourists.
 There is an eatery here as well so you can drink and eat something to recharge yourself.

 We have taken several images here, however, the results differed a bit from what we had expected.
-I, personally, did not find any strong composition enough to compensate the lack of the sunlight.
-Moreover, we didn’t have any chance to take some shot of the Milkyway for instance, since the moon was too bright so it illuminated the sky and fewer stars could be seen than usually.
+I, personally, did not find any strong composition enough to compensate for the lack of sunlight.
+Moreover, we didn’t have any chance to take some shot of the Milkyway for instance, since the moon was too bright so it illuminated the sky and fewer stars could be seen than usual.
 Apart from these, this place was wonderful and full of opportunities for photographers.

 Obstacles we faced

 Usually, on a journey, we have to overcome some difficulties.
-It can be physical, mental or technical issues as well.
+It can be physical, mental, or technical issues as well.

-From these categories, in our case, the most typical part were the physical hardships.
+From these categories, in our case, the most typical part was physical hardships.
 The routes were longer and steeper than we had thought and we got really exhausted sometimes.
 In addition, the terrain was really hard in certain areas and we were struggling with ice and snow since we didn’t have crampons to prevent our shoes from sliding.
-Furthermore, in the last 3 hours of the trip, we were hiking in complete darkness on icy and snowy paths and although the moonlight brightened up the ground a bit, we were really helpful for the flashlights and headlights.
+Furthermore, in the last 3 hours of the trip, we were hiking in complete darkness on icy and snowy paths and although the moonlight brightened up the ground a bit, we were really helpful with the flashlights and headlights.

-Moreover, it might be trivial, however, I feel it’s worth mentioning that when you go to a photo trip to a cold place, always have gloves with you.
+Moreover, it might be trivial, however, I feel it’s worth mentioning that when you go on a photo trip to a cold place, always have gloves with you.
 In other cases, you will struggle with handling the camera for a longer time and with setting up your gear.
 So, guys, I suggest you prepare for unexpected incidences and take the essential gadgets with you to overcome the problems.